datahangar/sfunnel/docs/k8s.md

 container will attach sfunnel BPF program and exit.

-In the event of a Pod being restarted or teared down, the BPF subsystem will automatically unload the BPF program during virtual interface destruction.
+In the event of a Pod being restarted or teared down, the BPF subsystem will automatically unload the BPF program during virtual interface destruction, when the ref_cnt falls to 0.

 ## Security considerations